Overview

 History & Heritage

-The lake’s name stems from a local legend of a supernatural calf that fled from a well in Rathcor, carving the waterway that became the lake.
-Its most striking historic feature is Inchmore (Inis Mór), a sizeable island in the south‑western arm.
-Saint Colmcille founded a monastery there in the sixth century; Vikings raided it in 804, Augustinian monks re‑established it in the twelfth century, and Henry VIII dissolved it in 1543.
-Stone ruins still mark the island, and a fifteenth‑century bell recovered from the site now hangs in Aughnacliffe’s Roman Catholic church.
+Local folklore attributes the lake’s formation to a supernatural calf that fled a well in Rathcor, carving out the waterway as it ran.
+The lake’s most significant historic landmark is Inchmore (Inis Mór), a substantial island in the south-western arm.
+Saint Colmcille established a monastery here in the sixth century, making it an early centre of learning and pilgrimage.
+The site faced Viking raids in 804, was later re-established by Augustinian monks in the twelfth century, and ultimately dissolved under Henry VIII in 1543.
+Stone foundations still mark the island’s layout, and a fifteenth-century church bell salvaged from the ruins now hangs in the parish church in Aughnacliffe.

 Sonnagh Fort

-Sonnagh Fort (Ráth an tSonnaigh) is a National Monument and the best‑preserved of seven ringforts that once encircled Aughnacliffe.
-The bivallate enclosure – inner bank 0.5‑0.9 m high, outer bank up to 1.9 m – spans roughly 46 m in circumference and covers 0.39 ha (0.96 acres).
-It dates to the Bronze or Iron Age (c.
-2400 BC – AD 400) and is privately owned but protected by the State through the Office of Public Works (OPW).
-A natural spring lies immediately to the east, providing water to the early medieval inhabitants.
-The Irish word sonnach means “palisade”, a reference to the fort’s double bank and ditch.
+Sonnagh Fort (Ráth an tSonnaigh) is a National Monument and the finest surviving example of the seven ringforts that once dotted the Aughnacliffe area.
+The bivallate enclosure features an inner bank rising between 0.5 and 0.9 metres, with an outer bank reaching up to 1.9 metres.
+Spanning roughly 46 metres in circumference, the site covers 0.39 hectares and dates to the Bronze or Iron Age (c.
+2400 BC – AD 400).
+Though privately owned, it is protected by the State through the Office of Public Works.
+A natural spring located just to the east of the fort would have provided a reliable water source for its early inhabitants.
+The Irish name sonnach translates to “palisade”, reflecting the defensive double bank and ditch that characterise the structure.

 Activities & Recreation